-The FAFSA was recently approved for a major overhaul.
+The FAFSA underwent a major overhaul last year.
 Thanks to Congress, the 108-question form will dwindle down to a manageable 36-question form for the 2023-24 school year.
 These changes to the FAFSA, courtesy of a bill recently passed by Congress, aim to make it easier for more families to apply for financial aid.
 Students applying for college beginning in the Fall of 2022, will be among the first to use the new FAFSA.
 Here are six key changes every family should know:

 The new FAFSA will say "Bye, Bye, Bye" to the EFC – Expected Family Contribution.
 Colleges used the EFC to determine a student's eligibility for federal and some non-federal financial aid.
 This number appears on the Student Aid Report a student receives after filing the FAFSA.
 In a couple of years, the Student Aid Index (SAI) will replace the EFC.

 The confusion caused by this term (EFC) was the impetus for changing it to SAI.
 Many families mistakenly thought the EFC represented their maximum contribution towards college.
 However, the EFC is generally used to determine financial need which is the cost of attendance minus the EFC.

 In a few rare cases where colleges meet full need, parents will only have to pay the EFC.
 For everyone else, the EFC is only a starting point.
 The SAI will, hopefully, create less confusion for parents.

 Currently, parents with more than one child in college get a break.
 For example, a parent with two children in college received a reduced EFC (as much as 50%) for the second child.
 A lower EFC often translates to more financial aid.

 However, the new FAFSA will bring this practice to an end.
 Parents will no longer receive that EFC discount.